 Leadership FMU is offered as a co-curricular hybrid (classroom and online) leadership program.
 Each student in the program agrees to meet with other students in a classroom setting to learn the basic concepts of leadership through case studies and engaging with other students, faculty, staff and community leaders.
 Graduates from the program have used their experiences in student government, honor societies and various student organizations on campus.

 The program was featured in the University’s Patriot Viewbook and described as a “movers and shakers” program.
 Graduates reported that their experiences have been beneficial as they pursue graduate school, embark on the job market or apply for other leadership opportunities on campus.
-You may apply to the program by clicking here.
+For more information on Leadership FMU, click here.

 Leadership Case Study Competition

 This competition gives students an opportunity to work in teams and engage in an activity that demonstrates the ability to function at a higher level of productivity.
 Teams compete against other teams through case studies developed to test student leadership skills, presentation, teamwork and critical thinking.
 Click here for more information.

 Student Affairs and Academic Affairs Advisory Committees